Immunize.org has been refreshed! Take a tour.

 Results (7)

 HPV is the most common sexually transmitted infection in the United States.
-In the United States, an estimated 79 million persons are infected, and an estimated 14 million new HPV infections occur every year among persons age 15 through 59 years.
-Approximately half of new infections occur among persons age 15 through 24 years and the first HPV infection typically occurs within a few months to years of becoming sexually active.
+HPV is so common that nearly all sexually active men and women contract the virus at some point in their lives.
+In the United States, more than 42 million people are infected with the types of HPV known to cause disease, and an estimated 13 million new HPV infections occur every year among people age 15 through 59 years.
+Approximately half of new infections occur among people age 15 through 24 years.
+The first HPV infection typically occurs within a few months to years of becoming sexually active.

-Most HPV infections are asymptomatic and go away completely on their own within 2 years (usually in the first 6 months) after infection without causing clinical disease.
-Some infections are persistent and can lead to precancerous lesions or cancer.
-HPV infections caused by certain HPV types cause almost all cases of anogenital warts in women and men and recurrent respiratory papillomatosis.
+Most HPV infections are asymptomatic and go away completely on their own within 2 years after infection (usually in the first 6 months) without causing clinical disease.
+Some infections are persistent and can lead to genital warts, precancerous lesions, or cancer.
+Infections caused by certain HPV types cause almost all cases of anogenital warts in women and men and recurrent respiratory papillomatosis.

-According to CDC surveillance data from 2015 to 2019, every year in the United States, about 47,199 new cases of cancer (26,177 among women and 21,022 among men) are found in parts of the body where human papillomavirus (HPV) is often found (referred to as HPV-associated cancers).
+It can take years, even decades, for HPV infections to lead to cancer.
+According to CDC surveillance data from 2016 through 2020, every year in the United States, about 46,711 new cases of cancer (25,689 among women and 21,022 among men) are found in parts of the body where human papillomavirus (HPV) is often found (referred to as HPV-associated cancers).
 About 79% of these cancers are probably caused by HPV (referred to as HPV-attributable cancers).

 HPV types 6 or 11 cause 90% of anogenital warts (condylomata) and most cases of recurrent respiratory papillomatosis.

-There is no treatment for HPV infection.
+There is no treatment for infection with the HPV virus itself.
 Only HPV-associated lesions including genital warts, recurrent respiratory papillomatosis, precancers, and cancers are treated.
 Recommended treatments vary depending on the diagnosis, size, and location of the lesion.
-Local treatment of lesions might not eradicate all HPV containing cells fully; whether available therapies for HPV-associated lesions reduce infectiousness is unclear.
+Local treatment of lesions might not eradicate all HPV-containing cells fully.
+It is unclear whether treating the lesion reduces the risk that the infected person could transmit the HPV infection to others.

-Nonsexual HPV transmission is theoretically possible but has not been definitely demonstrated.
-This is mainly because HPV can’t be cultured and DNA detection from the environment is difficult and likely prone to false negative results.
+Nonsexual HPV transmission is theoretically possible but has not been definitively demonstrated.
+This is mainly because HPV can’t be cultured, and DNA detection from the environment is difficult and likely prone to false negative results.

 • If a person is infected with an HPV strain that does not clear (that is, the person becomes persistently infected) the person cannot be reinfected because they are continuously infected.